foundation/foundation-sites/docs/pages/long-cat.md

 Within the `data-long-cat` wrapper, add an empty element with the attribute `data-long-cat-visible` where the content will be revealed 10 items at a time (or a customized amount using the `data-count` attribute).

+You can also specify the initial number of visible items with the `data-initial-count` attribute if it should differ from the default or `data-count`-specified number.
+None of the items will be visible initially if the value of `data-initial-count` is "0."

 Finally, clicking an element with the `data-long-cat-trigger` attribute will reveal the content one after the other.

 ```html_example